top of page

 • Diabetes

-• Family history of CRC-in fact, it is recommended that if you do have a family history, you start getting screened before 45.
+• Family history of CRC (If you do have a family history, consider getting screened before 45)

 • Lack of exercise